50. The Gunfighters (First Doctor, 1966)

 directed by Christopher Barry

 Doctor Who meets Plautus, by way of A Funny Thing Happened on the Way to the Forum (then enjoying its second year in the West End).
 "The Romans" is only the third effort by director Christopher Barry, whose Who career would span seventeen seasons, and it may well be his best work.
 A proficient story-teller who rarely came armed with more than the basics, here he adopts an easy elegance that keeps the script from growing too frantic or foolish.
 There's only one spot where his guiding hand falters: a series of quick chases and pratfalls down a long hallway that's a mess of mistimings.
-Otherwise, he seems to step back and look at everything with gentle fascination, much as Fiona Cumming would later do during the Fifth Doctor era.
+Otherwise, he seems to step back and stare at everything with gentle fascination, much as Fiona Cumming would later do during the Fifth Doctor era.
 "The Romans" is best remembered as the serial to add humor to the historical, but Spooner doesn't just do jokes.
 He ensures that the humor grows naturally out of the story-line by setting the Doctor and his team on holiday (a Roman holiday) and letting their high spirits dictate the tone.
 Ian and Barbara see their vacation cut short (the pair are kidnapped and sold into slavery), and their story quickly turns dark.
 The Doctor and Vicki don't encounter any real threats till the end, and their adventure remains relatively lighthearted.
 And because Spooner intercuts between the two -- the frivolity of the Doctor and Vicki's story-line and the starkness of Barbara and Ian's -- he's permitted a duality in his realization of Nero (part lecherous buffoon, part cutthroat killer), a duality that only serves to make him more unpredictable and menacing.
 The same man who pursues Barbara down palace corridors in search of a quick snog is equally capable of stabbing a man in front of her, to assert his dominance.
 Still, in 1965, on the heels of the series' somber portraits of Marco Polo and the Aztecs, Nero seemed a bit of a lightweight.
-In 2016, we're more aware that, in the political arena, blustering know-nothings and serial philanderers can be at once laughable yet deeply dangerous.
+In 2017, we're more aware that, in the political arena, blustering know-nothings can be at once laughable yet deeply dangerous.
 You could say "The Romans" is a serial that sadly has aged well.